theNizo/DvorakByNizo/README.md

 This project started somewhere between 2017-2018.
 It was improved over time.

 **Why not Dvorak Type II:** I originally learned the english Dvorak, which doesn't have umlauts.
-But Type II is just too different (they switched two keys. ~3 times.).
-Also, some letters are repeated unnecessarily (you can reach @ by AltGr+A and AltGr+Q).
+But Type II is just too different (they switched two keys. ~3 times.). ß is placed at a bad position.
+Also, some letters are repeated unnecessarily (@ appears 4 times in the AltGr layer, which is pretty stupid if you ask me.).
 This layout should provide the most used symbols at comfortable places while being as near to US Dvorak as possible.

 I'm using it with an [extension](https://github.com/theNizo/NizosUltimateKeyboard) (mostly finished) (Note: It will get harder to use other keybeards if you get used to it)